Rookie Website Mistakes, Part 4: You Have a Single Page Website

 Make each page a rewarding experience for users, where they can sit and really get comfortable with your content.
 If you design your multi-page site with the same goal of clean content without a lot of clutter and clear calls to action, then you’ll achieve a lot of the same aesthetic ideals of a single-pager, and with better SEO capabilities!
 Also, consider using visual content on your pages, like animation headers and background video.
 Just make sure they’re optimized so that they don’t slow down your load times.

 The ultimate decision on whether or not you choose a single page website for your business will be up to you.
 Every website is different; it may work for you.
 But, it will also be that much trickier to see your site move up in Google’s eyes and, inevitably, in rankings.
-Download our white paper to learn more about this topic and other rookie website mistakes.
+If you decide that more than one page fits your business, you should learn more about SEO services which are imperative to the health of your website.

 Stay tuned for our next blog in the series, Rookie Website Mistakes, Part 5: The Content Is Weak.